mozaalismaili/docfusion-codestacker-2026/README.md

 The model was basically ignoring forged receipts entirely.
 I realized two things:

-First, the dataset is heavily imbalanced — only 16% forged.
+First, the dataset is heavily imbalanced (only 16% forged).
 A model that always says "genuine" gets 84% accuracy without learning anything.
 I fixed this by upsampling the forged class during training.